Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

 This page identifies high value customers who are both revenue-significant and strongly engaged.
 It enables proactive retention and reward strategies.

+Behavior Insights:

+The Behavior Insights page explores behavioral drivers behind engagement scores by analyzing session frequency, purchase behavior, and their relationships, providing explainability to the engagement model.

 1️⃣ Executive Overview (Start Here)
 🎯 Purpose